zaiisao/Documentation/en/Video/rotation_guide_ios.md

 title: Rotate the Video
 description:
 platform: iOS,macOS
-updatedAt: Tue Dec 11 2018 17:38:38 GMT+0000 (UTC)
+updatedAt: Tue Dec 11 2018 17:38:42 GMT+0000 (UTC)
 ---
 # Rotate the Video
-From v2.3.0, Agora provides the `setVideoEncoderConfiguration` method for users to set the video profile.
+The Agora SDK v2.3.0+ provides the `setVideoEncoderConfiguration` method for users to set the video profile.
 This method includes an `orientationMode` parameter for users to set the video orientation mode.

 This page shows you how to set the video orientation mode in various scenarios.